 Guidance on employing young people

-Funding is available for Apprenticeships from the Skills Funding Agency.
+Funding is available for Apprenticeships from the Skills Funding Agency to learning providers.

 How much funding is available, is dependent on several factors, including what level of Apprenticeship programme you are running and the age of your apprentices.

-Further information regarding what funding is available, can be found here: http://skillsfundingagency.bis.gov.uk/providers/programmes/nas/
+Further information regarding what funding is available to learning providers can be found here:

-Skills for Care’s Workforce Development Fund (WDF) can be used to help fund thedelivery of the Intermediate, Advanced level and Higher Apprenticeship in adult social care.
+Skills for Care’s Workforce Development Fund (WDF) can be used to help employers fund the delivery of the Intermediate, Advanced level and Higher Apprenticeship in adult social care.

-Zero hour contracts will be accepted for Apprenticeships, a positive step for domiciliary care workers and those on zero hour contracts.
-For further information on funding and conditions regarding zero hours contracts please read paragraph 279 on page 69 of the Skills Funding Agency’s funding rules for 2015-16.
+Zero hour contracts will be accepted for Apprenticeships, which is a positive step for domiciliary care workers and those on zero hour contracts.
+For further information on funding and the conditions regarding zero hours contracts please read paragraph 279 on page 69 of the Skills Funding Agency’s funding rules for 2015-16.